 Psychoville.
 An obscure little show from Reece Shearsmith and Steve Pemberton.
 Unlike The League of Gentlemen it has no DVD set in America.
 Features Dawn French of The Vicar of Dibley fame.

-Mr And Mrs Murder.
-A new Australian Dramedy series starring comedian Shaun Micallef and his former Newstopia costar Kat Stewart as a married couple who run a crime-scene cleanup company and solve mysteries.
+Mr & Mrs Murder.
+An Australian Dramedy series starring comedian Shaun Micallef and his former Newstopia costar Kat Stewart as a married couple who run a crime-scene cleanup company and solve mysteries.
 The show has great writing, a clever concept and lots of charm, but so far has not been very well promoted.

 BetterOffTed.
 A satirical workplace sitcom focusing on Ted Crisp, head of a research and development department at the soulless conglomerate of Veridian Dynamics.
 The show had Ted frequently break the fourth wall to narrate events (and give viewers advice about how to survive in his world) as the show's on-camera narrator.
 Portrayed as the sole managerial figure with any morals whatsoever, the series focuses on his interactions with his calculating, emotionless supervisor, two bumbling, socially inept scientists with genius-level IQ, and Ted's love interest, a naive, morally conflicted subordinate.
 It started off with relatively low ratings that kept dropping as the show continued.
 Critics and those that did watch it loved it.
 Luckily, it's available both on DVD and Netflix.